fagan2888/precipitation_nowcasting/README.md

 # Prediction sample
 ![Alt Text](https://media.giphy.com/media/ZbZNj4GBCHBpSCHfZV/giphy.gif) <br />
-Left is the raw probability of the prediction, middle probability with threshold at .5, right is the ground truth.
+Left is the raw probability of the prediction, middle rounded at threshold .5, right is the ground truth.